How to Make a Potato Powered Light Bulb

 Why does my potato battery not work?

 Check your wires and connections.
 Use copper as an anode and zinc as a cathode.
-A lot of people use steel nails, which doesn’t work, so be sure you’re using a nail that is covered with zinc.
+A lot of people use steel nails, which doesn’t work, so be sure you’re using a nail with a zinc coating.
 Don’t connect loose wires to the electrodes.
 Instead, use alligator clips for a secure connection.

-Potato batteries can produce about 0.2 milliamperes of current and 0.5 volts.
-However, you can increase the power by connecting a group of potatoes together in a series if you want more voltage.
+A single potato battery can produce about 0.2 milliamperes of current and 0.5 volts.
+However, you can increase the power by connecting multiple potato batteries together in a series if you want more voltage.

 Yes, researchers claim that you can increase the power output of a potato by boiling it for about eight minutes.
 Boiling breaks down the organic tissues inside potatoes and shrinks resistance, allowing electrons to flow more easily and generate more power.